notori0us/mysite/content/pages/1-about.md

 #### why notori0us?
 I sometimes get asked about my username/nick.
 At orientation, I met someone (who I currently live with) who, after hearing my name was Chris Wallace exclaimed "NOTORIOUS!".
-Confused, he explained to me a little about [this man](https://en.wikipedia.org/wiki/The_Notorious_BIG), and the rest is history.
+Confused, I asked him for an explanation and he told me a little about [this man](https://en.wikipedia.org/wiki/The_Notorious_BIG), and the rest is history.

 #### why computer science?
 I am driven by the fact that, with computers, we have the ability to